International Student Support

 Opening of School

-The Vacation Homestay Program is an opportunity for a WMA international student to live in an American home with a host family during Fall and Spring breaks.
+The Vacation Homestay Program is an opportunity for a WMA international student to live in an American home with a host family during Fall and Spring Vacations.
 Although a small fee is paid to the family to participate, the experience is one of building a relationship, not just renting a room.
 Homestay host families are carefully selected for their kind and caring personalities and their desire and willingness to open their homes and share their family lives and customs with the students.

 Students discover that their English improves through conversation and daily interaction with their families.
 They are exposed to a variety of cultural learning opportunities like family activities, holiday celebrations, religious practices, and sporting events, among other things.
 The greatest reward for the students and the families both might be the deep, lasting friendship between them.